ruippeixotog/intro-to-category-theory/slides.md

 | $a \times b$ | `(a, b)` or `Pair a b = Pair a b`
 | $2 = 1 + 1$  | <code>data Bool = True &#124; False</code>
 | $1 + a$      | <code>data Maybe = Nothing &#124; Just a</code>

+Note:

+Due to all the conditions presented, types can be mapped to natural numbers.
+The natural number corresponds to the number of instances of the respective type.

 ---